NinaZumel/NinaZumel.github.io/content/blog/2024-08-20-saturated-models.md

 non-saturated region, then a thresholded Tobit model appears to be a good choice.

-Obviously, to fit a full model (or even an adjustment), one can try many more methods: Poisson regression, trees, MARS, boosting, random forest, and so on.
+Obviously, to fit a full model, one can try many more methods: Poisson regression, trees, MARS, boosting, random forest, and so on.
 A typical task for the data scientist is to try many plausible methods on the client’s data and pick the one that appears to